 Hello, I’m Simone Grimmer.

-I began my career in geology — studying fault lines, pressure, and the ways the ground shifts beneath what we think is solid.
+I began my professional life in engineering geology — studying fault lines, pressure, and the quiet forces that reshape the ground beneath what looks solid.
 Later, I worked around the world in the oilfield services industry, leading teams in high‑stakes environments where clarity, steadiness, and attuned listening mattered as much as technical skill.

-Those years taught me how to read systems, notice subtle changes, and stay oriented in complexity.
-But they also showed me something else: people unravel long before structures do.
-And most of us were never taught how to meet those inner shifts with any kind of compassion or curiosity.
+Those years trained me to read systems, notice subtle shifts, and stay oriented in complexity.
+But they also revealed something else: people unravel long before structures do.
+And most of us were never taught how to meet those inner shifts with any kind of honesty or compassion.

-Eventually, my attention moved from the outer landscapes to the inner ones — the places where people quietly come undone, the thresholds where the old ways stop working, and the deeper intelligence that emerges when we finally stop overriding ourselves.
+Over time, my attention moved from outer landscapes to inner ones — the places where people quietly come undone, the thresholds where the old ways stop working, and the deeper intelligence that emerges when we stop overriding ourselves.

 Now I accompany people in those moments.

 I work with people navigating midlife and other threshold states — the times when something in you goes quiet, flat, or strange, and you can’t quite find your footing.
-That “something feels off” feeling is often the first sign that a deeper part of you is trying to get your attention.
+That “something feels off” feeling is often the first sign that a deeper part of you is asking to be heard.

 My Journey